sftcd/model-t/notes-for-20190627call.md

 How about if, instead, that said:

-            In general, we assume that one of the end-systems engaging in a protocol exchange has not been compromised.
+            In general, we assume that one of the protocol engines engaging in a protocol exchange has not been compromised.

 V. small change in words, maybe enough to be interesting though?